Iryoda/nestjs-template/README.md

 ### 📕 Customizing

-If you whant to change the db name you should alter the postgresql url on `.env` and apply the same change to the `docker-compose.yml`
+If you whant to change the db name you should alter the postgresql url on `.env` and apply the same changes to the `docker-compose.yml`

 ```env
 # .env file